EXPLAINER-When will PM Johnson send Britain back to work?

 TEST ONE "The National Health Service (NHS) has sufficient capacity to provide critical care and specialist treatment right across the United Kingdom."

 Government scientists say the number of infections is coming down.
 Hospital admissions are declining too, as is the number of patients in critical care.
-In London, there is clear decline in the number of people with COVID-19 in hospital but the decline is less marked in other regions such as Scotland, the North East of England and the East of England.
-TEST TWO
+In London, there is a clear decline in the number of people with COVID-19 in hospital but the decline is less marked in other regions such as Scotland, the North East of England, and the East of England.

 TEST FIVE "Confident that any adjustments to the current measures will not risk a second peak of infections that overwhelms the NHS."